Bat Removal – 10 Year Warranty – No Annual FEE!

 – STEP 1 –

 The bat inspection is a pretty straight-forward process.
 You may feel like you have a bat infestation, however, the amount of bats does not change the price.
 It is solely the amount of work required, meaning what we have to seal.
 We have to determine where the bats are getting in and what it will take to get them out, keep them out & clean up any guano (if necessary).
 We block off enough time on our schedule to do the work.
-We give you the price to take care of the problem and if you say “Go ahead” we immediately do the work and we waive the inspection fee.
+We give you the price to take care of the problem and if you say “Go ahead” we immediately do the work.

 – STEP 2 –